 The aromas of Rock Hill Farms Single Barrel are a little fruity with a touch of spice.
 The cinnamon stands out most and there are very appealing vanilla notes.

 Sommeliers are experts at detecting the aromas and flavors of alcoholic drinks.
 They have noticed an aroma of burnt sugar, dessert apples, and even citrus as well as a touch of fresh hay.

 The first tasting presents a traditional medium rye bourbon.
 It has a notable creaminess and well-rounded balance.
-The oak note in Rock Hill Farms has been well preserved, likely through a longer time resting in the barrel.
+The oak note in Rock Hill Farms has been well preserved, likely through a long time resting in the barrel.

 After a little while swirling in the mouth, the spices show themselves beautifully.
 The cinnamon carries through from the nose to the palate consistently.
-You may be able to taste delightful cherry and mint flavors as well.
+You may be able to taste the delightful cherry and mint flavors as well.

 The taste overall is moreish at first yet satisfying towards the end.
 The spices and oak last on the tongue in a pleasing way.
 The quality finish is proof that Rock Hill Farms Single Barrel Bourbon has been aged longer and kept in a prime spot.